-As indicated, historical predictions of oil and gas activity in the Beaufort Sea have generally taken the view that induced natural gas development from MGP will dominate early exploration and development in the Beaufort Sea.
-Figure 16 is a simplistic depiction of how this pattern of development may proceed in the long term.
-However, since MGP has been determined to be uneconomic at this time, the focus of industry development activities in the Beaufort Sea have shifted to oil rather than natural gas.
+As indicated, previous predictions of oil and gas activity in the Beaufort Sea have generally taken the view that induced natural gas development from the MGP will dominate early exploration and development in the Beaufort Sea.
+Figure 16 is a simplistic depiction of how this pattern of development may proceed in the longer term.
+However, as indicated earlier, low natural gas prices appear to be shifting the focus of industry development activities in the Beaufort Sea to oil rather than natural gas.

-If oil development does proceed in the Beaufort Sea, it will not necessarily require the offshore expansion of a pipeline network from the onshore.
+The existing offshore significant discoveries, which are all located in less than 100m water depths, are believed to represent the best near term development opportunities in the Beaufort Sea.
+If oil development should proceed in the Beaufort Sea, it would not necessarily require the offshore expansion of a pipeline network from the onshore.
 Offshore oil production could occur using subsea pipelines to shore, Gravity Based Structures (GBS) or Floating Production Storage and Offloading (FPSO) facilities.
-Since industry planning for possible offshore oil production from the Beaufort Sea is at a very early stage it is not possible to predict, which if any, of these oil production systems may be used.
+Since no industry plans for offshore oil production in the Beaufort Sea are currently available, it is impossible to predict, which if any, of these oil production systems may be used.